heitorb/postscript_graphics/README.md

 # PostScript

 To create a PS file, you need to write your PS code in a ASCII text editor, and save it as (.ps).
-To interpreter and visualize your .ps file, you will need to install the Ghostscript, an interpreter for the PostScript language, and the software GSview, to visualize it.
+To interpret and visualize your .ps file, you will need to install the Ghostscript, an interpreter for the PostScript language, and the software GSview, to visualize it.

 ## Downloads